AssemblyScript/website/src/stdlib/typedarray.md

   Reverses an array's values in place, modifying the array before returning it.

 * ```ts
-  function set(source: TypedArray, offset?: i32): void
+  function set(source: ArrayLike<number>, offset?: i32): void
   ```
-  Sets the typed array values (starting at `offset`, or 0), reading input values from a specified `source` typed array.
+  Sets the typed array values (starting at `offset`, or 0), reading input values from a specified `source` array.

 * ```ts
   function some(fn: (value: T, index: i32, self: TypedArray) => bool): bool